SAFE: Machine Unlearning With Shard Graphs

 where $\bigcup {N(S_i)}$ denotes the union of all the data contained in the shards connected to $S_i$ -- that is, its outbound neighborhood $N(S_i)$ (see \cref{fig:graph_examples}C).
 Note that, when the graph $G$ doesn't have any edges, \cref{eq:safe-training} reduces to \cref{eq:independent-training}.

-Training on the union of data from connected shards exploits the synergistic information amongst those shards to improve accuracy at the expense of increasing the forgetting cost.
-However, depending on the structure of the data and the likelihood of forgetting requests, the increase in accuracy can greatly outweigh the increase in forgetting cost.
+Training on the union of data from connected shards exploits the synergistic information among those shards to improve accuracy at the expense of increasing the forgetting cost.
+However, depending on the structure of the data and the likelihood of forget requests, the increase in accuracy can greatly outweigh the increase in forgetting cost.

 \paragraph{Forgetting with \name.} Unlike before, if a sample in a shard is deleted, we need to retrain not only the adapter corresponding to that shard, but also the adapters of all shards pointing to it.
 The cost of the procedure scales with the total amount of training data that needs to be revisited to train the adapters.
 Letting $x \in S_i$ be a sample to be forgotten, we can write as